burrrata/cryptoeconomics.study_rust_edition/src/current.md

 // TX PROBLEMS!
 // - does not update receiver account balance
 // - does not check sender signature
+// TX SOLUTION?
+// - done: create a function that verifies tx before added to a new block
+// - todo: better Accounts data structure
+//   - HashMap::form(key: pub_key, value: Account struct) ?
+//   - or can I encode Structs with pub_key as the identifier instead of Account?

 // TODO
 //